nakamurau1/code-to-clipboard/README.md

 2. Select "Copy Directory Code to Clipboard" from the context menu
 3. The code from all text files in the selected directory and its subdirectories will be copied to the clipboard, along with the directory structure
 4. Files specified in `.gitignore` files will be excluded from the copied code
+5. Files matching the user-specified exclude patterns will be excluded from the copied code

 ## Clipboard Format